 Categorizing Machine Downtime

-Being able to categorize machine downtime is one of the most important and valuable features of MachineMetrics.
-Categorizing machine downtime in MachineMetrics helps companies understand the main reasons why their machines go down, which is the critical first step in being able to analyze and minimize the costly disruptions to manufacturing processes caused by unplanned downtime.
-In most cases, machine downtime should be categorized at the time it occurs by the machine operator using the tablet interface.
+The ability to categorize machine downtime is one of the most important and valuable features of MachineMetrics.
+Categorizing machine downtime in MachineMetrics helps companies understand the main reasons why their machines are down, which is the critical first step in being able to analyze and minimize the costly disruptions to manufacturing processes caused by unplanned downtime.
+In most cases, machine downtime should be categorized at the time it exceeds the microstop duration by the machine operator using the tablet interface.

 Manager and Executive users can use Timelines to access the Standard Timeline application for an individual machine, where they can categorize machine downtime that was not initially categorized (or was incorrectly categorized) by the operator.
 See Using the Standard Timeline for Machine Cycle Status for more information.